ubiquity/ubiquity-dollar/README.md

 ```

 ## Running workspace specific/individual commands
-Utilizing yarn workspaces, you can invoke scripts for each workspace individually.
+Using yarn workspaces, you can invoke scripts for each workspace individually.
 ```sh
 # SCRIPT_NAME=XXX